CASA of the Bluegrass

 What Does a CASA Volunteer Do?

-CASA volunteers serve as independent advocates and fact-gatherers for the children they’re assigned.
-They work respectfully with everyone involved in the child’s life to fully understand the child’s experiences and needs and provide thoughtful recommendations to the judge.
+CASA of the Bluegrass volunteers serve as independent advocates and fact-gatherers for the children they’re assigned.
+They work respectfully with everyone involved in the child’s life to fully understand the child’s experiences and needs, providing thoughtful recommendations to the judge through their role as court appointed special advocates.

 CASA volunteers:

-Every recommendation a CASA volunteer makes centers on one guiding question: What is in the best interest of this child?
+Every recommendation a CASA volunteer makes centers on one guiding question: What is in the best interest of this child, ensuring effective child advocacy?

 Why CASA Matters